NU-Digital-Cultures/Trout/README.md

 <br>

 # Digital Storytelling
-- We considered a digital storytelling approach through the lens of academic research, which is presented in our [mindmap]
+- We considered a digital storytelling approach through the lens of academic research, which is presented in our [mindmap](https://github.com/NU-Digital-Cultures/Trout/tree/tenant-talk/Project%20Research/Digital%20Storytelling#:~:text=..-,DigitalStorytellingResearch.md,-Rename%20InitialStorytellingResearch.md).
-- We found that digital storytelling provided a unique way of aligning with Foucault's technologies of the self (Landby, 2008b; Foucault, 1988), which is essential to modern-day identity formation.
-We undertook further key readings on identity formation [here].
+- - We found that digital storytelling provided a unique way of aligning with Foucault's technologies of the self (Landby, 2008b; Foucault, 1988), which is essential to modern-day identity formation.
+We undertook further key readings on identity formation [here](https://github.com/NU-Digital-Cultures/Trout/tree/tenant-talk/Project%20Research#:~:text=last%20week-,TenantTalkIdentity.md,-Update%20and%20rename).
 However, in summation,
+- We also conducted further research into [non-linear and interactive storytelling](https://github.com/NU-Digital-Cultures/Trout/tree/tenant-talk/Project%20Research/Digital%20Storytelling#:~:text=InteractiveNonLinearStorytelling.md).
+This consisted of storytelling ideas we could take inspiration from which would develop our own digital storytelling approach.
+Here we also interrogated the potential ethical, political, and social implications of interactive storytelling.
+- Here is our [non-linear storytelling visual](https://github.com/NU-Digital-Cultures/Trout/tree/tenant-talk/Project%20Research/Digital%20Storytelling#:~:text=NonLinearStorytellingVisual.md), the theory underpinning our **Tenant Tales** interactive map.

 # Zine Culture
 -